Everything you ever wanted to know about the Costa Cálida

 The seafront view in Cartagena

 But for them, Costa Cálida has other locations that might be more exciting, like some areas near shipwrecks where you can snorkel and deep dive.
-There are also trekking and mountain biking routes more towards the inland that are simply described as awe-inspiring.
+There are also trekking and mountain biking routes more towards the inland that is simply described as awe-inspiring.

 But the potential locations for ecotourism don’t end there, Murcia, and specifically, the lands surrounding Costa Cálida are full to the brim with natural parks, like Cabo de Gata-Níjar, Parque Natural De Torrevieja, Sierra de Huétor, Sierra Helada, and Parque Natural de la Serra de Mariola.